What Is Testicular Mesothelioma?

 Though it’s rare, it is possible to have more than one type of mesothelioma.
 After all, asbestos exposure is the only known cause of mesothelioma, and the different types affect different parts of the body.

-The four organs that can be affected are the lungs, abdomen, heart, and testicles.
+The four areas of the body that can be affected are the lungs, abdomen, heart, and testicles.